 Upon moving from Venice, El Greco lived and worked in Rome from 1570 to 1576.
 He came with a letter of recommendation from the Croatian miniaturist, and this secured him a place to stay and work while in Rome.
 There he set about mastering the elements of Renaissance Art, including perspective, figural construction, and the ability to stage elaborate narratives.
-By the time El Greco arrived in Rome, Michelangelo, Raphael and Da Vinci were dead, but their example continued to be paramount, and somewhat overwhelming for young painters.
+By the time El Greco arrived in Rome, Michelangelo, Raphael and Leonardo da Vinci were dead, but their example continued to be paramount, and somewhat overwhelming for young painters.
 El Greco was determined to make his own mark in Rome defending his personal artistic views, ideas and style.
 He stayed with Alessandro Farnese, who was possibly the wealthiest and most influential patron in Rome, during this period.
 In 1572, El Greco joined the painter's academy, where he was known to have one or two assistants while working here.
 Although he did not receive the commission he was hoping for in Rome, he did receive numerous requests for portraits, and small scale devotional paintings and sculptures to be created for high end clientele.
 One of the reasons why El Greco was chastised in Rome, and possibly did not reach the peak of his career there, was due to the fact that he had criticized Michelangelo, and his extensive work, which was highly respected in Rome; for this reason, the work El Greco was not viewed for its full potential, and he was ostracized by many for this.

 In 1576, El Greco made the move to Spain, where his first bid for royal patronage with Phillip II, failed.
 It was not until he moved out to Toledo, where he finally became recognized as a great artist, and the potential he